MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/smartvision-admin.md

 You must calibrate the device to avoid camera detecting faces on monitors and rendering them on IntelliFrame.

 1. To complete the calibration process (Automatic and Manual), [download the application](https://agent.rooms.microsoft.com/files/agent/plaza/builds/prod/IntelligentIgnore.zip).
-2. Sign in to Microsoft Teams Rooms with admin privilege, right select **install.bat** and run as administrator.
+2. Sign in to Microsoft Teams Rooms with admin privileges, right-select **install.bat**, and run as an administrator.
 The app starts the installation.
 3. Open Windows Device Manager and look for Yealink camera entry under the Cameras node.

   > [!Note]